RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 Research Assistant at the University of Illinois at Chicago

 The Electronic Visualization Laboratory is a 35-year collaboration between computer scientists and artists best known for developing the CAVE virtual reality system.
 During my graduate studies at the lab my main responsibility was maintaining and continuing development of the Ygdrasil authoring platform.
-Ygdrasil is a script-based virtual reality authoring system using dynamic plug-ins and built-in tele-collaboration.
-I added numerous features including an overhaul of the message passing system, state persistence, state variable access and spatialized sound.
-I was also responsible for developing an automatic documentation system, maintaining a user forum and creating user tutorials.
 My responsibilities also included acting as technical director for a large number of virtual reality projects initiated either by faculty or MFA students.

 95-97